mobxjs/mobx/docs/configuration.md

 Proxies provide the best performance and most consistent behavior across environments.

 MobX 7 does not include the older ES5 fallback implementation and no longer supports `configure({ useProxies })`.
+Use MobX 6 if you need to support environments without Proxy support, such as Internet Explorer or older React Native versions.

 ## Decorator support